Server and Network Security

 We maintain all configuration in code to maintain transparency when it comes to underlying network and infrastructure changes.
 It’s checked into version control and all changes are reviewed for security, scalability, and durability before deployment.
 We also test all changes thoroughly in a dedicated staging environment before deployment to the production environment.

-Per best practice, servers are isolated in private subnets so they cannot be accessed from the internet.
+Per best practices, servers are isolated in private subnets so they cannot be accessed from the internet.
 Should access be required, it can only be obtained via a bastion host that’s been hardened against attack.
 This narrows the possible attack vectors, allows for logging of access, and creates an easy way to revoke access if there is an attack.

 As a web application, code changes are made and deployed in a continuous manner.
 No action is required to update to the latest version beyond refreshing the browser.
 In order to maintain application security, code quality, and minimize the introduction of bugs, we follow a strict software development life cycle (SDLC).